CenturyLinkCloud/PublicKB/Partners/partners-requesting-customer-trial.md

 **As a partner, you have the ability to offer your customers a trial.**

 To request a trial, use the following process:
-1. Create customer account in the control portal .
+1. Create a customer account in the control portal.
-2. Request a trial via email -- cloudpartnerhelp@centurylink.com.
+2. Request a trial via email -- [cloudpartnerhelp@centurylink.com](mailto:cloudpartnerhelp@centurylink.com).
 3. In the email subject line, write: "Trial Request - {Partner Name} - {Customer Alias}"

 The body of the email should include: